The London Town Tavern

 A Lost Historic Place: Visualizing the Rumney-West Tavern at Historic London Town

 The visualization project drew on 20 years of archaeological research by Historic London Town and Gardens and the Anne Arundel County Lost Towns Project.
-In 2014, London Town worked with Willie Graham, the curator of Architecture at the Colonial Williamsburg Foundation, to prepare a set of detailed architectural drawings.
-The drawings, based on the available archaeological evidence, show the size and framing of the building.The drawings also include descriptions of the historical building materials, such the types of boards and fastenings down to the number of tree rings.
+London Town worked with Willie Graham, the curator of Architecture at the Colonial Williamsburg Foundation, to prepare a set of detailed architectural drawings.
+The drawings, based on the available archaeological evidence, show the size and framing of the building.The drawings also include descriptions of the historical building materials, from the types of boards and fastenings, down to the number of tree rings.

 The IRC used the Graham drawings to construct a meticulous model of the tavern.
 Textures (historical woods, plaster, and tiles) were collected from London Town and then mapped onto the 3D geometry to re-create the tavern’s materials and surfaces.

 |Project Director:||Anne Sarah Rubin|